Lauren Hough

-Lauren Hough (born 11 April 1977) is an American equestrian.
+Lauren Hough (born April 11, 1977) is an American equestrian.
 She was born in Goshen, New York.
 She competed in team jumping at the 2000 Summer Olympics in Sydney.

 Personal life

+Hough is the adopted daughter of equestrian Charles Hough Jr.

 In May 2012, it was reported that Hough was in a relationship with Mark Phillips, the former husband of Princess Anne who had recently separated from his second wife Sandy Pflueger.